Timothy Noah: Career

-Earlier in his career, Noah was an assistant managing editor at U.S. News & World Report, a Washington reporter for The Wall Street Journal, an intern and then staff writer at The New Republic, and a congressional correspondent for Newsweek.
-Noah is a contributing editor to The Washington Monthly, where he was an editor (1983–85), and where he returned for six weeks as guest web editor in the summer of 2021.
-He has been a frequent broadcast commentator on CBS News' Sunday Morning and NPR's former program, Day To Day.
+Earlier in his career, Noah was an assistant managing editor at U.S. News & World Report, a Washington reporter for The Wall Street Journal.

-On February 24, 2007, Noah wrote an article for Slate entitled "Evicted from Wikipedia", which critiques the online encyclopedia's notability policy as an illustration of our society's "love affair with invidious distinction," and cited Thorstein Veblen's 1899 critique of consumerism, The Theory of the Leisure Class to this effect.
+On February 24, 2007, Noah wrote an article for Slate entitled "Evicted from Wikipedia", which critiques the online encyclopedia's notability policy as an illustration of our society's "love affair with invidious distinction", and cited Thorstein Veblen's 1899 critique of consumerism, The Theory of the Leisure Class to this effect.

-In 2010, Noah was a National Magazine Award finalist in the online news reporting category for his Slate coverage of the health care reform bill.

 The Great Divergence grew out of a ten-part series that Noah published in Slate in September 2010.
 The series won the 2011 Hillman Prize in the magazine category, and was the first online-only work ever to do so.
-Writing on Page One of the New York Times Book Review, the Harvard economist Benjamin Friedman called the book "as fair and comprehensive a summary as we are likely to get of what economists have learned about our growing inequality."
-The book also won praise from Nicholas Lemann in the New Yorker, Andrew Hacker in the New York Review of Books, and William Julius Wilson in the Nation.

-On March 22, 2013, Noah announced over Twitter that he'd been fired by The New Republic.
-He said he didn't know why.
+On March 22, 2013, Noah announced over Twitter that he had been fired by The New Republic; he did not know why.
 Editor Franklin Foer said "Tim Noah has been a strong voice for liberalism and a rigorous columnist for The New Republic.
 We’ve appreciated his passion and contribution to the magazine over the past two years and wish him the very best."
 Noah started freelancing a weekly column for the magazine again in 2020, and in September 2021 he rejoined the staff.
+As of 2025, Noah appears to have rejoined the magazine as a staff writer.